csrss/DLoadNET/README.md

 # DLoad .NET [ Driver Loader ]
+Application for loading windows kernel mode drivers.
+Written in 2009.
+Not supported any longer.

 Note:
 DLoad uses external dll for injection mode, because it is not possible to do injection from managed code into native.
 External dll gets unpacked when